What is Generalised Anxiety Disorder?

 Most recent studies indicate that around 3 million people in the United Kingdom are living with one or a combination of anxiety disorders.

-Generalised Anxiety Disorder is not only about the pain it inflicts on the mind, which includes:
+Generalised Anxiety Disorder is not only about the pain it inflicts on the mind.

 - A sense of dread